eruszczak/authelia-starter/README.md

 </table>

 # Users
 You can use username or email for login.
+You can also reset the default password through a Authelia portal (you will receive an email in `authelia/notification.txt`).

 <table>
     <tr>